Democratic Republic of Congo

 We're delivering cash to people who need it most, even in complex environments.

-Since 2018, GiveDirectly has delivered $13.6M in unconditional cash transfers to families living in some of the poorest regions of Democratic Republic of the Congo (DRC).
-We’ve delivered cash to 67,000+ vulnerable individuals in Ituri, North Kivu, South Kivu, and the Province of Kinshasa through programs aimed at increasing food security, nutrition, and resilience.
+Since 2018, GiveDirectly has delivered unconditional cash transfers to families living in some of the poorest regions of Democratic Republic of the Congo (DRC).
+We've reached vulnerable individuals in Ituri, North Kivu, South Kivu, and the Province of Kinshasa through programs aimed at increasing food security, nutrition, and resilience.

 people reached